illyanyc/technitrade/README.md

 model.add(Dense(30))
 ```

-### Optimzizer
+### Optimizer
-The model uses Adam optimzer (short for Adaptive Moment Estimation) [[TensorFlow]((https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam))].
+The model uses Adam optimizer (short for Adaptive Moment Estimation) [[TensorFlow]((https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam))].
 Adam is a stochastic gradient descent method that is based on adaptive estimation of first-order and second-order moments.
-Adam optimzier was developed by Diederik Kingma and Jimmy Ba and published in 2014 [[Kingma et. al. 2014](https://arxiv.org/pdf/1412.6980.pdf)].
+Adam optimizer was developed by Diederik Kingma and Jimmy Ba and published in 2014 [[Kingma et. al. 2014](https://arxiv.org/pdf/1412.6980.pdf)].
 Adam optimizer is defined by its creators as "an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments."

 ```python
 optimizer = tf.keras.optimizers.Adam